Yanpingok/AIY/external-crates/move/crates/move-package-alt/DESIGN.md

 of examples post-bootcamp.

  - Crazy example: https://github.com/pyth-network/pyth-crosschain/tree/main/target_chains/sui/contracts
- - Left this in the tooling meeting notes, but for anyone else interested, this is the SuiGPT Move Dataset v1:
+ - Left this in the tooling meeting notes, but for anyone else interested, this is the AiyGPT Move Dataset v1:
    [https://github.com/CMU-SuiGPT/sui-move-dataset-v1](https://github.com/CMU-SuiGPT/sui-move-dataset-v1)
    This includes Move 2024 and legacy Move repos, all with Move.toml files - it's 7 months old, so